SenLee1/CS274A/README.md

 <sub>* The grader of this project is originally modified from the pacman project from CS188 in Berkeley, developed in spring 2019.
 Problems are designed for CS274A Natural Language Processing course project in ShanghaiTech University.</sub>

+> [!NOTE]
+> This is an individual project.
+You are NOT allowed to work with others.
+We trust you all to submit your own work only; please don’t let us down.

 ## Setup

 You need to install some dependencies to finish this project, including Pytorch, `transformers`, .etc.
 To set up the environment, please execute